 -

 - If you want your baby to be circumcised, you can detail your preferences as to how you would like the circumcision to be done in this section.
-It can be done as soon as possible or later, with anesthesia or whether you or your partner would like to be present during the procedure.
+It can be done as soon as possible or later with anesthesia.
+You can also indicate whether you or your partner would like to be present during the procedure.

 Step 5 – Fill in the Final Details